Skip to content

 Connecting

 SmartHQ will close the WebSocket connection when the access token expires.
-Your application can request a new access token and will be required to call GET /v2/websocket again to get a new WebSocket URL, reconnect, and resend publish messages.
+Your application can request a new access token and will be required to call GET /v2/websocket again to get a new WebSocket URL, reconnect, and resend event configuration messages.

 Each WebSocket is a connection between your app and a single SmartHQ user, whose access token you used to make the GET /v2/websocket request.
-If many maintaining many WebSockets is a concern, you can instead use the HTTPS/SNS callback delivery channel in which you still publish event notification preferences for each user, but SmartHQ pushes all events to your single HTTPS endpoint or SNS topic, and you don’t have to manage a bunch of live sockets.
+If maintaining many WebSockets is a concern, you can instead use the HTTPS/SNS callback delivery channel in which you still send the event configuration messages to SmartHQ for each user, but SmartHQ pushes all events to your single HTTPS endpoint or SNS topic, and you don't have to manage a bunch of live sockets.

-Once you have the endpoint URL from the GET /v2/websocket response, use your WebSocket client of choice (e.g. browser WebSocket, Node.js ws package) to open a connection.
+Once you have the WebSocket URL from the GET /v2/websocket response, use your WebSocket client of choice (e.g. browser WebSocket, Node.js ws package) to open a connection.

-Upon a successful connection, the your app will receive the following payload.
+Upon a successful connection, your app will receive the following payload.

 {